Perez Morton: Life and career

 In 1788, the Mortons were the subject of a public scandal regarding an illegitimate child of Sarah Morton's sister, Fanny Apthorp, rumored to have had an affair with Perez.
 The scandal was amplified in the press, notably the Massachusetts Centinel and the Herald of Freedom and the Federal Advertiser.
-A novel published in 1789, The Power of Sympathy, written by a neighbor of the Mortons, William Hill Brown, depicted an adulterous affair between a man and his sister-in-law; at the time, many suspected the novel to be based on the real-life Morton/Apthorp affair.
+A novel published anonymously in 1789, The Power of Sympathy, originally attributed to Mrs. Morton, depicted an adulterous affair between a man and his sister-in-law; at the time, many suspected the novel to be based on the real-life Morton/Apthorp affair.
+The novel is now known to have been authored by William Hill Brown, a young writer familiar with the scandal and the families concerned.

 Morton served as Massachusetts Speaker of the House, 1806–1808, and 1810–1811; and as Massachusetts Attorney General, 1810-1832.

 He died in Dorchester in 1837.

 Portraits of Morton have been made by Charles Balthazar Julien Févret de Saint-Mémin, and others.
 Some items owned by Perez Morton are now in the collection of the Museum of Fine Arts, Boston, including a silver ladle made by Paul Revere.

-Morton's daughter Charlotte was the wife of Andrew Dexter, Jr.
+Morton's daughter Charlotte was the wife of Andrew Dexter Jr.

 Morton wrote the text of the hymn When Jesus Wept, music composed by William Billings.